gnanagowthaman/git-demo/README.md

 # git-demo
-This repo is used for git demonstration purpose
+This repo is used for git demonstration purposes